arungudelli/angularjswiki/content/en/angular/how-to-generate-component-in-subfolder-specific-directory/index.md

 If you see the source code structure, `ng generate component` will create two directories `product` and `productlist`.

-Inside product component we may have other components like productview etc.
+Inside product component we may have other components like product view etc.

 If you don't want to create sub directories for each and every child components of products, we should use `--flat` option.